 Knee Replacement Corrective Surgery

-If a knee replacement device becomes faulty, or a patient suffers serious complications, a corrective surgery may be required.
-Perhaps even multiple revision surgeries may be necessary.
+If your knee replacement device becomes faulty, or you suffer serious complications, you may need a corrective surgery.
+Perhaps even multiple revision surgeries.
 Corrective surgeries require surgeons to remove the failed knee replacement device and replace it with a new one.
 Surgeons will further repair and reconstruct damaged tissue.

 Corrective surgeries are not only costly, they’re also painful.
 These are more invasive procedures and can pose higher health risks for patients.
 Recovery times are also lengthier.